tkilias/docker-db/README.md

-# What is EXASOL?

-EXASOL is the intelligent, high-performance in-memory analytic database that just works.

-# What is in this repository?
+# EXASOL Docker version

+EXASOL is a high-performance, in-memory, MPP database specifically designed for analytics.
+This repository contains a dockerized version of the EXASOL DB for testing purpose.

 ###### Please note that this is an open source project which is *not officially supported* by EXASOL.
 We will try to help you as much as possible, but can't guarantee anything since this is not an official EXASOL product.

-This repository contains a dockerized version of the EXASOL DB version 6.0 suitable for testing.

 Currently supported features:
 - create / start / stop a database in a virtual cluster